MeSugar/get_next_line/README.md

 ## About
-The function gives a way to read content line by line from a given file descriptor until the end of the file.
+The function can be used in a loop and gives a way to read content line by line from a given file descriptor until the end of the file.

 Prototype:
 ```C